The Best Regidrago VSTAR Deck List and Guide

 Teal Mask Ogerpon ex

-Ogerpon is your most vital supporting Pokemon.
+Ogerpon ex is likely the single Pokemon that helped move Regidrago from rogue deck status to meta deck seemingly overnight.
 You will use its Teal Dance to accelerate additional energies and for added draw support.
-You can then easily switch these energies onto your Regidrago to start taking KOs.
+You can then easily switch these energies onto your Regidrago to start taking KOs via Energy Switch.

 Mew ex and Fezandipiti

-While this deck runs both of these Pokemon, you could probably also get away with just one.
-Each has its own strengths and weaknesses.
+Having both of these cards in your deck gives you some pretty insane options to replenish your hand.
 While Mew ex doesn’t have any conditions set to use its ability, there are times when you won’t be able to use Restart because you will simply have too many cards in your hand.

 Meanwhile, Fezandipiti lets you draw three cards regardless of what is in your hand.
 However, the ability only works if a Pokemon was knocked out in the previous turn.